Chola invasion of Kalinga (1097)

 The first Chola invasion of Kalinga by Kulothunga Chola I in 1097 was intended to avenge the invasion of Vengi by the forces of Kalinga.
-The war resulted in the subjugation of Kalinga and its reduction to the position of a tributary state of the Chola Empire.
+The war resulted in the subjugation of Southern part of Kalinga (between Godavari and Mahendra), and successful suppression of the revolts.

 Causes

-In 1097, the army of Kalinga invaded the Eastern Chalukya kingdom which was then a vassal of the Chola Empire.
+In 1097, the army of Kalinga invaded the Eastern Chalukyas which was then a vassal of the Cholas.
 The troops of Kalinga were supported by the chief of Kolanu near Ellore.
 A huge army under Vikrama Chola was sent to repulse the invaders.
-The army was supported by troops under the Pandya viceroy, Parantaka Pandya.
-The invasion was beaten back and the retreating army was pursued back into Kalinga.
-Kalinga was subdued after a drawn-out war.
+The army was supported by troops under the Pandya viceroy, Parantaka Pandya which then defeated the army which made their revolt unsuccessful.